jhonpedro/Proffy/README.md

 Unform -> Lib for creating powerfull forms<br/>
 Multer -> Lib for file upload<br/>
 Need to learn about Context in React too, learn more about hooks and React Native, what i know now about RN is just what Diego developed in the NLW.<br/>
+And about some patterns in the project.
+Learn about eslint, prettier, husky, lint-staged...
 <br/>
 I probably could finish the project with what i know now, but i think i would struggle with some logics, and i think those things up here will help me to finish more easily the project.
 <br/>